yahaiz/expense-logger/CONTRIBUTING.md

 Thank you for your interest in contributing to ExpenseLogger!
 We welcome contributions from the community.
 This document provides guidelines and information for contributors.

+## 🤖 Project Development

+**This project was completely developed using AI technology, guided by Yahya Izadi.**

+The entire codebase, documentation, and project structure were created through AI-assisted development.
+This demonstrates the capabilities of modern AI tools in producing professional-grade software applications while maintaining high code quality and comprehensive documentation.

 ## 🚀 Getting Started

 ### Prerequisites